Stock Markets Diverge As Rally Fades - UrduPoint

 But with stocks having posted solid gains in recent days, the rally may be running out of steam.

-"We suspect traders might be showing some hesitation, thinking that this heady action can't persist or, at least, opting to wait and see if it does," said O'Hare.
+"We suspect traders might be showing some hesitation, thinking that this heady action can't persist or, at least, opting to wait and see if it does," said analyst Patrick O'Hare at Briefing.

 Tokyo closed higher but Shanghai and Hong Kong flattened.